awsdocs/amazon-eks-user-guide/doc_source/creating-a-vpc.md

 1. Open the AWS CloudFormation console at [https://console\.aws\.amazon\.com/cloudformation](https://console.aws.amazon.com/cloudformation/)\.

-1. From the navigation bar, select a Region that supports Amazon EKS\.
+1. From the navigation bar, select an AWS Region that supports Amazon EKS\.

 1. Choose **Create stack**, **With new resources \(standard\)**\.